 It is important for us that you understand these rules and policies to the maximum extent possible.
 Please read this AML-KYC Policy carefully as it will influence your use of the Platform and the provision of our services.
 Cryptology identifies and assesses money laundering and financing of terrorism risks based on an overall group-wide understanding of our products and services, transaction types, countries and geographic areas, and user attributes (“Risk-Based Approach”) to implement mitigation measures proportionate with such risks.
 Further to Cryptology’s compliance commitment, Cryptology conducts constant training regarding its internal policies and relevant regulations throughout the entire organization.

-We may amend, update, replace this AML-KYC Policy from time-to-time, it is your responsibility to review the Legal and Privacy section on our website from time-to-time in order to keep apprised with the latest information, practices, and procedures.
+We may amend, update, or replace this AML-KYC Policy from time to time, it is your responsibility to review the Legal and Privacy section on our website from time to time in order to keep apprised of the latest information, practices, and procedures.

-Cryptology’s principle is not to enter into business relationships with any criminals and/or terrorists, not to process transactions with result from criminal and/or terrorist activity and not to facilitate any transactions involving criminal and/or terrorist activity including the financing of terrorism.
+Cryptology’s principle is not to enter into business relationships with any criminals and/or terrorists, not to process transactions with results from criminal and/or terrorist activity, and not to facilitate any transactions involving criminal and/or terrorist activity including the financing of terrorism.
 Cryptology undertakes to implement all policies and procedures necessary to prevent money laundering and to comply with all applicable legislation in this regard.

 3. User Confidentiality